-The Kennebec Valley Athletic Conference (KVAC) is composed of twenty-eight (28) high schools located in five counties in Central/Southern/Coastal Maine.
+The Kennebec Valley Athletic Conference (KVAC) is composed of twenty-seven (27) high schools located in five counties in Central/Southern/Coastal Maine.

-Current members of the KVAC are: Bangor, Belfast Area, Brewer, Brunswick, Camden Hills Regional, Cony Middle/High, Edward Little, Erskine Academy, Gardiner Area, Hampden Academy, Lawrence, Leavitt Area, Lewiston, Lincoln Academy, Maine Central Institute, Maranacook Community, Medomak Valley, Messalonskee, Morse, Mt.
+Current members of the KVAC are: Bangor, Belfast Area, Brewer, Brunswick, Camden Hills Regional, Cony Middle/High, Edward Little, Erskine Academy, Gardiner Area, Hampden Academy, Lawrence, Leavitt Area, Lewiston, Lincoln Academy, Maine Central Institute, Medomak Valley, Messalonskee, Morse, Mt.
 Ararat, Mt.
 Blue, Mt.
-View, Nokomis Regional, Oceanside, Oxford Hills Comprehensive, Skowhegan Area, Waterville and Winslow for a total of 28 schools.
+View, Nokomis Regional, Oceanside, Oxford Hills Comprehensive, Skowhegan Area, Waterville and Winslow for a total of 27 schools.
 The KVAC has both Class 'A' and Class 'B' schools and plays opponents within conference as well as with the Western Maine Conference (WMC), the Mountain Valley Conference (MVC) and the Southwestern Maine Activities Association (SMAA).

 The KVAC drew its name as the original members of the conference all bordered the Kennebec River.
 Over the years, the conference has expanded beyond the reaches of the Kennebec and throughout the coastal, mainland and foothill communities of Central and Western Maine.